Calculus AB, New Teachers (for teachers who have never taught AP or have 1-3 years AP experience)

 Steven Thompson, Brookwood High School, Snellville, GA

-With the roll out of the new curriculum in AP Chemistry, we will be discussing audit and new syllabus requirements, the 6 big ideas with learning objectives, and guided inquiry based labs.
+We will be discussing audit, timelines and syllabus requirements, the 6 big ideas with learning objectives, and guided inquiry based labs and activities.
 Additional topics will be discussed as selected by the group based on the group’s teaching experiences and knowledge.
-Register early: due to lab space this course is capped at 24.
+Register early: due to lab space this course is capped at 22.

-English Language and Composition, Beginner (for teachers who have never taught AP or who have 1-3 years teaching AP experience)
+English Language and Composition, New AP Teachers (for teachers who have never taught AP or who have 1-3 years AP experience)

-English Literature and Composition, Beginner (for teachers who have never taught AP or who have 1-3 years teaching AP experience)
+English Literature and Composition, New AP Teachers (for teachers who have never taught AP or who have 1-3 years AP experience)

 Bill Pell, Spartanburg Day School, Spartanburg SC

 Participants in this institute explore the philosophy, structure, and grading of the AP English Literature course and examination.
 The class spends substantial time on the analytical processes that drive AP English Literature, focusing on tone, irony, point of view, poetry, and “Syntaxwhat’sthat.”
 Symbol/allegory, prose analysis, and figures of speech are also emphasized.
 These elements “keep it simple” and provide a framework for teachers to develop a curriculum and for students to learn to analyze AP style.
 The institute examines composition strategies for the AP classroom.
 Student essays from recent English examinations are important here, and a simulated AP reading is part of this segment.
 The institute suggests strategies for teaching and taking the multiple-choice section of the AP exam, including a simulated multiple-choice session.
-Finally, the institute suggests options for curriculum, parallel, and classroom content, summer reading, vocabulary, creative and journal writing, and what to do after the AP exam.
+Finally, the institute suggests options for curriculum, parallel and classroom content, summer reading, vocabulary and creative writing.

 Jonathan Milner, North Carolina School of the Arts